FiveTechSoft/mod_harbour/hbmk2/linux/readme.md

 sudo ln -sf ~/mod_harbour/hbmk2/linux/libharbour.so.3.2.0 libharbour.so.3.2.0
 sudo ln -sf ~/mod_harbour/samples modharbour_samples
 ```
-copy mod_harbour.so to the Apache modules folder:
+copy mod_harbour.so to the Apache modulesudo service apache2 restarts folder:
 ```
 sudo mv mod_harbour.so /usr/lib/apache2/modules
 ```
 and restart apache
 ```
 sudo systemctl restart apache2

+or

+sudo service apache2 restart
 ```

 Then from your browser go to: